LikithsaiKovi/ReachInbox-OneBox/DEMO.md

 ### Demo Environment
 - Use test email accounts only
 - Use app passwords, not main passwords
-- Use webhook.site for testing webhooks
+- Use optional Slack for notifications
 - Don't expose sensitive data in demos

 ### Production Considerations